j2store/userguide/variable_variants.md

 * **HDD    - 500 GB**
 * **SKU    - MTG8620**

 and so on.
-Now, the same product with same brand, will be a variant from this with some attributes changed, like
+This is a variant of the particular brand.
+Now, the same product with same brand, will be another variant with some attributes changed, like
 * **Colour - Black**
 * **Screen - 15.6 inches**
 * **RAM    - 2 GB**